- + Wisdom Teeth Removal

 Impaired ability to speak- the teeth help in the pronunciation of important speech sounds and even a single lost tooth can greatly impair that ability, along with affecting the person’s self-confidence.

-Damaged esthetics and self-esteem- looking good always makes one feel good, and if a lost tooth is visible, it can immensely affect the individual’s esthetics and self-confidence and literally damage self-esteem, creating psychological issues.
+Damaged aesthetics and self-esteem- looking good always makes one feel good, and if a lost tooth is visible, it can immensely affect the individual’s esthetics and self-confidence and literally damage self-esteem, creating psychological issues.

 By eliminating all of the above concerns for his patients, Dr. Hopkin has become one of the top oral surgeons in Salt Lake City.
 Known for his immense compassion, he treats his patient’s implant needs with expertise, giving top priority to their happiness and satisfaction.